Our Eco-Council Members for 2019-2020... coming soon

 Churwell Primary School's Eco Code

 The 2019/2020 Eco School Council members have formed our school's Eco Code for the coming year and have explained it to each of their classes.
-We're obviously going to be very clean and tidy this year!

 The Big Outdoor Clean Up!
 (November 2017)